-The Yangon Bus Service (YBS) operates a comprehensive system of public buses throughout the city.
-Most buses are not air-conditioned, can be very crowded, and routes may appear complex to newcomers.
+The Yangon Bus Service (YBS) operates an extensive network of public buses throughout the city.
+Most buses are not air-conditioned, can be highly congested, and routes may appear complex to newcomers.
 However, some newer, air-conditioned buses exist on popular routes.
 Buses offer the cheapest way to travel across the city.

 The Circular Railway is a slow, commuter rail line circling Yangon, covering approximately 46 kilometers.
 It offers an unique, immersive glimpse into local life in and around the city.
 It functions more as a cultural experience than an efficient mode of transport for tourists.

 Google Maps can give bus route information.
 Always cross-check with local advice.
 Download offline maps.
-Ask people from the area or hotel staff for routes and directions.
+Ask locals or hotel staff for routes and directions.

-Public buses and the Circular Railway are generally not accessible for travelers with mobility challenges.
-Write down your destination in Burmese for conductors.
+Local buses and the Circular Railway are generally not accessible for travelers with mobility challenges.
+Write down your a spot in Burmese for conductors.

 Foreigners generally not permitted to self-drive.
 International driving permits not recognized.
 Hire car with local driver is best.